Why Do I Need an X-ray?

 They’re Very Safe!

-Our Sacramento team steps out of the room when we take patient x-rays because of the fact that we take them daily.
+Our Carmichael team steps out of the room when we take patient x-rays because of the fact that we take them daily.
 But as far as getting x-rays taken of our own teeth or our patients’, it is extremely safe.
 In fact, you’re exposed to more radiation when you take an airplane ride or are out in the sun for a day.
 The extremely low rate of radiation used for digital films is nearly 90% less than those of traditional films used in the past.

 Has it been over a year since your last dental exam or set of bitewing x-rays?
 Have you had a full-mouth series of films in the past five years?
 These timelines are generally considered a standard of care for most healthy individuals.
-If you’re behind on your check-up, schedule a visit with Dr. Alizadeh at Marconi Dental Group in Sacramento today!
+If you’re behind on your check-up, schedule a visit with Dr. Alizadeh at Marconi Dental Group in Carmichael today!